The GLBT Round Table is governed by an elected executive board.

 Directors-at-large committee liaison assignments are listed on the Board Committee Liaison Roster.

-- GLBTRT board meetings are held the second Friday of every month 10 to 11 a.m. central time by conference call.
+- GLBTRT board meetings are held monthly by conference call.

 - Any ALA members are encouraged to attend.

 - Watch the GLBTRT email list for agendas and conference call information.

 - The board maintains an agenda item parking lot list.
 Watch this list to see what the board is working on.
 The parking lot also contains information on how to pose an agenda item for a board meeting.